JashanMaan28/Automatic-File-Sorting-System/README.md

 ## 📄 License

-This project is licensed under the **BSD 3-Clause License** - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

 ### What this means:

-- ✅ Commercial use allowed
-- ✅ Modification allowed
-- ✅ Distribution allowed
-- ✅ Private use allowed
+✅ What You Can Do (Permissions):
+- Use the code for personal or commercial projects.
+- Modify the code in any way you like.
+- Distribute the code, with or without changes.
+- Use it in closed-source or open-source projects.
+- License your modified version however you want.

+❌ What You Can't Do (Limitations):
+- You must include the original license and copyright notice.
-- ❌ No warranty provided
+- No warranty is provided—use the code at your own risk.
-- ❌ No liability accepted
+- You can’t hold the author liable for any damage or issues caused by the code.

 ---